Write Faster, Write Better: How to Write Fast and EfficientlyOctober 13, 2022

-There are multiple conventions to write the discussion portion, but you should center your work on the basic widely accepted framework:
+There are multiple conventions to write the discussion portion, but you should centre your work on the basic widely accepted framework:

-You've already presented the purpose of your research and given a thorough explanation of the technique, in the methodology and other sections, so when the time to write a discussion comes, you've already done the groundwork.
+You've already presented the purpose of your research and thoroughly explained the technique in the methodology and other sections, so when the time to write a discussion comes, you've already done the groundwork.